 So make sure you apply your first layer of sunscreen BEFORE you arrive to the event and remember to bring it with you so you can reapply throughout the day.
 Even if you are working under a tent, you still have to walk to and from your transportation or you may have to work out in the crowd.
 Be prepared for any scenario!

 Well you know how the rest goes.
-The heat isn’t for everyone.
-If you know you are heat averse or can’t work in the sun for whatever reason, don’t sign up to be a promoter at an outdoor event.
-You should know by now that events and promos are on rain or shine so you have to be flexible and be willing to work in any capacity at an outdoor event.
-Read the event description carefully and ask questions before confirming your availability to work.
+Outdoor work isn’t for everyone.
+If you know you are heat averse or can’t work in the sun for whatever reason, you’d be wise not to sign up to be a promoter at an outdoor event.
+You should know by now that events and promos happen rain or shine, so you’ll need to be flexible and willing to work in any capacity at an outdoor event.
+Read the event description carefully and be sure to ask questions before confirming your availability to work.